Johnfavour20/BioVault-new/README.md

 Understanding these concepts is crucial for building the backend correctly.

 ### Decentralized Storage (IPFS)
-Medical documents are **not** stored on our servers.
+Medical health records are **not** stored on our servers.
 They are encrypted on the client-side and then uploaded to the [InterPlanetary File System (IPFS)](https://ipfs.tech/).
-The backend's role is to store the metadata associated with these documents, including the IPFS hash (CID) which acts as a pointer to the file.
+The backend's role is to store the metadata associated with these records, including the IPFS hash (CID) which acts as a pointer to the file.

 ### Blockchain for Access Control & Auditing
 The logic for granting, revoking, and auditing access to medical records is managed by a **smart contract** on a blockchain (e.g., Ethereum, Polygon).
 The backend's responsibility is to interact with this smart contract to trigger state changes (e.g., approving a request) and to query the blockchain for audit trail data.

 ### End-to-End Encryption (E2EE)
-1. When a user uploads a document, the frontend generates a random symmetric key (e.g., AES-256).
+1. When a user uploads a health record, the frontend generates a random symmetric key (e.g., AES-256).
-2. The document is encrypted with this symmetric key.
+2. The health record is encrypted with this symmetric key.
-3. The encrypted document is uploaded to IPFS.
+3. The encrypted health record is uploaded to IPFS.
 4. The symmetric key is then encrypted with the user's public key (derived from their wallet).
 5. The backend stores the IPFS hash and the **encrypted** symmetric key.

-This ensures that only the user, using their private key, can decrypt the symmetric key and subsequently the document.
-The backend cannot read the document's contents.
+This ensures that only the user, using their private key, can decrypt the symmetric key and subsequently the health record.
+The backend cannot read the record's contents.

 ### Wallet-Based Identity
 User accounts are tied directly to their blockchain wallet address (e.g., `0x742d...`).
 Authentication is performed by asking the user to sign a unique, server-generated message with their wallet.
 This proves ownership of the address without needing traditional passwords.